-Some of our customers are Covered Entities.
-In providing certain services for our Covered Entity customers, we receive, maintain, and transmit Protected Health Information on their behalf, and we are a Business Associate.
-As a Business Associate, we are subject to HIPAA rules and regulations regarding privacy and security of Protected Health Information.
-We enter into Business Associate Agreements with our Covered Entity customers, requiring compliance with HIPAA rules and regulations, and defining permissible uses and disclosures of Protected Health Information.
+Some of our clients are Covered Entities.
+In providing certain services for our Covered Entity clients, we may receive, maintain, and transmit Protected Health Information on their behalf, and we may be a Business Associate.
+To the extent we are a Business Associate, we are subject to HIPAA rules and regulations regarding privacy and security of Protected Health Information.
+In connection with certain services, we may enter into Business Associate Agreements with our Covered Entity clients, requiring compliance with HIPAA rules and regulations, and defining permissible uses and disclosures of Protected Health Information.